How to Become a UX Designer in 5 Steps — With No Experience

 - 5 Hidden Sources of UX Portfolio Projects — UX Beginner

-Begin the Job Search
+5. Begin Your Job Search

 Now that you’ve built up your skills and education, it’s time to get started looking for a job to make the career change.
 Here are some things to keep in mind when planning your job search.